 Similarly, Dunkin' Donuts partnered with Saucony, also based in Boston, to release 2,000 pairs of the Saucony x Dunkin' Kinvara 9 sneakers in honor of the Boston Marathon—giving a whole new meaning to the famous slogan "America Runs on Dunkin'."

 In addition to supporting local traditions and business, partnering with a brand that caters to runners positions Dunkin' Donuts to land more customer exposure: coffee is the first and donuts are the sixth food or beverage mentioned by runners, according to exercise-tracking app Strava.

 4. Make it easy to connect your consumers to your products

-Taco Bell recently made it a whole lot easier to connect their customers to their brand by releasing a line of chips and dip they can purchase at grocery and convenient stores.
-They are now able to give their fans a new way to access their brand, in this case at home.
+Taco Bell recently made it a whole lot easier to connect customers to their brand by releasing a line of chips and dip.
+The chip bags are modeled after the brand's iconic dip packets, adding a original level of brand identity and opportunity for customer recognition.
+Available at grocery and convenient stores, the new products give Taco Bell fans a different way to access their brand—in this case, at home.

 With so much market saturation across industries, it's hard to maintain customer interest.
 To retain existing customers and gain new ones, it's important to look for new ways to engage diverse audiences.
 Explore the digital realm—how can your brand benefit from technology?
 How can you foster customer loyalty—what perks and rewards can you offer your repeat customers?
 Look at new audiences—what users have you been overlooking and what partnerships could help you reach them?
 How can you make brand engagement more convenient for your customers—how can your brand make their lives easier?

 Looking for new ways to energize your marketing strategies?
 Check out our guides to think up ways to give customers new access to your brand.